 While there are often four or five events happening each weekend in the summer months and you could accidentally show up and have the time of your life, one event in particular gives you a glimpse of this seaport.

 Each September, Port Townsend hosts the Wooden Boat Festival, a mash-up of history and culture steeped in salty sea air.
 More than 250 wooden boats from all over the world gather in the port, from historic vessels to replica pirate ships to Hollywood stars like the Lady Washington, which appeared in Pirates of the Caribbean: Curse of the Black Pearl.
 Many ships are open for tours and even sails.
 For a truly unique view of the hundreds of wooden boats, take a beginner stand-up paddleboard or kayaking class and learn to maneuver your personal craft among the spectacular vessels.
 Boats aren’t the only thing to do at the festival.
 Live music, classes, kids’ activities and vendors also abound.
-2020’s festival was cancelled due to COVID-19, but check back soon for 2021’s festival dates. woodenboat.org
+This year’s festival occurs Sept.
+9-11, 2022. woodenboat.org

 To experience the ocean in a different way, head to the Marine Science Center at Fort Worden State Park.
 Children and adults alike will enjoy interactive activities, including picking up a live fish.
 Make sure to stop by the Learning from Orcas exhibit.
 In 2002 an orca named Hope died in the area and served as a learning tool for scientists to gain insight on local orcas populations.
 The exhibit is a forensic experience, letting visitors solve the puzzle of how Hope died.